Science-based approach to healing your relationship with food and cutting the binge-restrict cycle.

 Learn how to enjoy your favorite foods without guilt, shame or eating to the point of discomfort.

-We are in-network with most major insurance plans, like Aetna, Cigna, United Healthcare, and Anthem Blue Cross Blue Shield.
+We are in-network with most major insurance plans, like Aetna, Cigna, United Healthcare, Anthem Blue Cross Blue Shield, and Empire Plan.

 Your nutritional counseling sessions might be partially or completely covered